There are an abundance of toys that can be used outside.

 So your little one can use their imagination, or if you have some small toys, you can easily put them inside.

-Please note, the balls shown in the picture do not come with this product.
+Please note, the balls shown in some of the pictures do not come with this product.
 They need to be purchased separately.

 An outdoor (or indoor, as most can be set up inside) playhouse is the perfect toy to inspire imagination and creativity.